Improving HEDIS Quality Measures: Best Practices for Healthcare Administrators

 Understanding HEDIS Quality Measures

-HEDIS consists of more than 90 measures across six domains of healthcare quality— effectiveness, access, experience, utilization, descriptive information, and clinical data systems—used to evaluate hundreds of Medicare Advantage, Medicaid, and commercial health plans.
+HEDIS consists of more than 90 measures across six domains of healthcare quality — effectiveness, access, experience, utilization, descriptive information, and clinical data systems — used to evaluate hundreds of Medicare Advantage, Medicaid, and commercial health plans.
 Using HEDIS to measure the clinical quality of a health plan offers insight into the caliber of the healthcare services a consumer can access through it.

 The NCQA uses HEDIS measures along with data derived from the Health Outcomes Survey and the Consumer Assessment of Healthcare Providers and Systems program to assign a weighted average Health Plan Rating (HPR) to every eligible participating health plan.
-The star-rating scale ranges from 0 to 5 and increases in half-point increments, with specific ratings based on a plan’s performance in these three subcategories:
+The star-rating scale ranges from 0 to 5 and increases in half-point increments, with specific ratings based on a plan’s performance in three subcategories:

 - Patient experience: patient-reported experiences relating to providers, plan services, and customer service